Dihydropyrimidine dehydrogenase (NADP+)

-Thus, the two substrates of this enzyme are 5,6-dihydrouracil and NADP^{+}, whereas its 3 products are uracil, NADPH, and H^{+}.
+In the catabolism of uracil, the enzyme converts uracil to dihydrouracil using nicotinamide adenine dinucleotide phosphate (NADPH) as its cofactor.
+It can also act on thymine to give dihydrothymine.

 In humans the enzyme is encoded by the DPYD gene.
 It is the initial and rate-limiting step in pyrimidine catabolism.
-It catalyzes the reduction of uracil and thymine.
 It is also involved in the degradation of the chemotherapeutic drugs 5-fluorouracil and tegafur.
-It also participates in beta-alanine metabolism and pantothenate and coa biosynthesis.
+It participates in beta-alanine metabolism and pantothenate and coa biosynthesis.

 Terminology

 The systematic name of this enzyme class is 5,6-dihydrouracil:NADP+ 5-oxidoreductase.

 Other names in common use include: